karinkumar/MetaGLIMPSE2/README.md

 MetaGLIMPSE2 produces meta-imputed chunks.
 In order to be turned into one vcf file for an entire chromosome, they need to be ligated used bcftools.
 The following code ligates the chunks in the example.

-ls -v out*.vcf.gz > list.txt
+ls -v ASWchr20*.vcf.gz > list.txt

-bcftools concat -f list.txt -Oz -o fullchrom.vcf.gz
+bcftools concat -f list.txt -Oz -o fullASWchr20.vcf.gz

-bcftools index fullchrom.vcf.gz
+bcftools index fullASWchr20.vcf.gz